j3r1ch0/Octavia/README.md

 # Octavia.py
 <b><i>A Python alternative to Dirbuster</i><br></b>
 Octavia is a Python alternative to Dirbuster.
 With Octavia you can find, in a simple way, hidden directories of a target website.
-Octavia will catch an http response by the target website for each directory in a wordlist.
+Octavia will catch an http response by the target website for each directory in a wordlist. <br>
-Features:
+<b>Features:</b><br>
--Developed in Python 2.7
+-Developed in Python 2.7<br>
--Terminal based
+-Terminal based<br>
--Dump the output in the terminal
+-Dump the output in the terminal<br>
--Write the output in a file
+-Write the output in a file<br>
-Todo:
+<b>Todo:</b><br>
--Implementing threads
+-Implementing threads<br>
--Implementing testing trought the tor network
+-Implementing testing trought the tor network<br>

-For more info please visit:
+For more info please visit:<br>